LeszekR/color-juggler/README.md

 ### Architecture

 The app is created following patterns that easily scale.
-They patterns were chosen in an attempt to not overly complicate the code yet allow for clear separation of concerns and build foundation of further scaling of the app.
+The patterns were chosen in an attempt not to overly complicate the code yet allow for clear separation of concerns and build foundation of further scaling of the app.

 **BRANCH: `master`**